Hereditary multiple exostoses

-Hereditary multiple exostoses demonstrates an autosomal dominant inheritance pattern, with incomplete penetrance in females.
-The number of exostoses, the degree and type of angular deformity, and even the rate of malignant transformation vary significantly, even within families.
+Hereditary multiple exostoses demonstrate an autosomal dominant inheritance pattern, with incomplete penetrance in females leading to a slightly male predominance.
+Prevalence is estimated at 1 in 50,000 people 6.
+The number of exostoses, the degree, and type of angular deformity, and even the rate of malignant transformation vary significantly, even within families.

 Except that they are multiple, imaging features are identical to solitary osteochondromas.
 The skeletal distribution of lesions can significantly vary, with some authors noting that the typical distribution is bilateral and symmetric, whereas others report a strong unilateral predominance.

 Often associated with a broadened shaft at the end of long bones, hence the term diaphyseal aclasis.

 Complications are similar to those of solitary osteochondroma and include:

 Malignant transformation is more common than in sporadic cases, with transformation rates reported as high as 25% (lower rates of 3-5% have also been published) 3.
 The mnemonic GLAD PAST 1 lists the associations with sarcomatous transformation.

 Refer to the generic osteochondroma article for more information.

 - 1. Wolfgang Dähnert.
 Radiology Review Manual.
 (2002) ISBN: 0781738954 - Google Books

 - 2. Ronald L. Eisenberg, Nancy M. Johnson.
 Comprehensive Radiographic Pathology.
 (2007) ISBN: 0323036244 - Google Books